06 September – Additional Notes

 ACTS 2: CHOOSING YOUR WORDS WISELY

-As I look back over my story (and regret not choosing my words wisely), the Creator God has not only chosen wise words, He’s fulfilled them in a wise way and with perfect timing.
-Looking, for example, at today’s chapter, Luke is clear once again, to tell us when the events took place.
-And, the timing is not just significant, it’s perfect timing.
+If I look back with regret at not choosing my words wisely, I see here that the Creator God has not only chosen wise words, but He has fulfilled them in a wise way with perfect timing.
+In today’s chapter, Luke is clear once again to tell us when the events took place [v1], and the timing of the Author of HIStory is both significant and perfect.

 Pentecost is the 50th day after the first day of Passover – 50 days after Easter if you’re using modern calendars.
 This is a Jewish commemorative day in memory of the Creator God giving His people His First Covenant/ Agreement/Contract – their “Law” which is summed up in the Ten Commandments.
 It was given to them in stone 50 days after the Exodus i.e. after He collected for Himself a people group to be His children.

-Being confused/amazed/perplexed and left wondered what on earth it all means [v12], isn’t at all new, or unusual, when it comes to encountering the Living God.
+That so, then being confused/amazed/perplexed in today’s chapter, and left wondered what on earth it all means [v12], isn’t at all new or unusual when it comes to encountering the Living God.
 The difference is that the “devout” (those who want to respect their Maker) seem to ask: Why?
 How?
 And What? [v5-12] The scoffers [v13] seem to have been around for millenniums…

 “How blessed is the man who does not walk in the counsel of the wicked, Nor stand in the path of sinners, Nor sit in the seat of scoffers!
 But his delight is in the law of the Lord, And in His law he meditates day and night.”
 [Psalm 1:1-2]

-And so, I wonder what will make people stop and listen, when it comes to the Creator God’s message to the world.
+This makes me wonder what will make people today stop and listen, when it comes to the Creator God’s message to the world.
 This morning, just 50 days after Jesus died, was no ordinary morning.
-With a supernatural tornado circling them, all 120 of them spilled out onto the streets, where everyone on the planet seemed to be there to face them. [v5b] There was no hiding now.
+With a supernatural tornado circling them, all 120 of them spilled out onto the streets where everyone on the planet seemed to be there to face them. [v5b] There was no hiding now.
 Nothing on earth could hush this one up.
-Then, as a response to being accused that they were drunk, when it was only nine in the morning, Peter – that “Rock” upon which Jesus had said that He would build His church[c] – spoke out boldly.
+Then, as a response to being accused that they were drunk when it was only nine in the morning, Peter – that “Rock” upon which Jehoshua would build His church[e] – spoke out boldly.

-He uses Joel’s prophecy to explain what was happening.
+He used the Hebrew prophet Joel’s prophecy to explain what was happening.
 The Creator isn’t into magic tricks to baffle people.
-The fact that the first ability that God’s People received – speaking in other languages – is actually strategic in several ways.
-First, it was to show that the Creator’s Holy Spirit was at work – when no earthly reason could be found – just as He had predicted through Joel.
-It shows that, at a moment when the greatest number of pilgrims from all over the world were present, the Creator was unveiling His Global Masterplan to “bless” all families on earth, which He’d promised to Abraham.[d]
-Even more still, He was dipping back further into time, to show the start of “the restoration of all things”.[e]
+The fact that the first ability/gift that God’s People received – speaking in other languages – is actually strategic in several ways.
+First, it was to show that the Creator God’s Holy Spirit was at work – when no earthly reason could be found – just as He had predicted through Joel.
+It shows that, at a moment when the greatest number of pilgrims from all over the world were present, the Creator God was unveiling His Global Masterplan: to “bless” all families on earth, which He had promised to Abraham 2000 years earlier.[f]
+Even more still, He was dipping back further into time to show that “the restoration of all things” had begun.[g]

 “For there is no distinction between Jew and non-Jew; the same Lord is Lord of all, abounding in riches for all who call on Him; for “Whoever will call on the name of the Lord will be saved.”
 But how will they call on Him in whom they have not believed?
 How will they believe in Him whom they have not heard?
 How will they hear without a preacher?
 And how will they preach unless they are sent?”
 [Romans 10:13-15a]

-On the Day of Pentecost, 50 days after Jesus died, Joel’s prediction finally came true.
+On the Jewish Day of Pentecost, 50 days after Jesus died, Joel’s prediction finally came true.
 But what I found interesting, was that Peter didn’t just stop at the relevant bit about the Creator’s Holy Spirit being pour out. [v17-18] He chose his words wisely and went on to include Joel’s “end of the world” vision too. [v19-21] This is because the two go together.
-With God’s revelation, there’s knowledge.
-With knowledge, there’s accountability to what we know, or refuse to know.[i]
+With God’s revelation there’s knowledge.
+With knowledge, there’s accountability to what we know, or refuse to acknowledge.[k]

-Using the Creator God’s story, Peter explains why Jesus is both Lord and Christ. [v22-36] This isn’t a new world religion springing up.
+Using the Creator God’s story, Peter explains why Jehoshua ben Dovid (Jesus) is both Lord and Christ. [v22-36] This isn’t a new world religion springing up.
 It isn’t a modern fad or deluded cult.
 The events of the past 50 days in Jerusalem had been part of a global Masterplan.
-A Plan put in place from the beginning[j] by the Creator Himself then, gradually unfolded through a slow revelation on the Stage of Life.
+A Plan put in place from The Beginning[l] by the Creator God Himself, then gradually unfolded through a slow revelation on the Stage of Life.
 It’s a story that is complex to be sure.
-But if we take our time to listen, as the people did in today’s chapter, I’m convinced we’d be pieced to the heart – just as they were. [v37]
+But if we take our time to listen, as the people did in today’s chapter, I’m convinced we too would be pierced to the heart – just as they were. [v37]

-But while Jesus was “destined to cause the falling of many”, He was also destined to cause the rising of many so that the thoughts of our hearts would be revealed.[k]
+But while Jesus was “destined to cause the falling of many”, He was also destined to cause the rising of many so that the thoughts of our hearts would be revealed.[m]
 And the message from our Father God was never designed to crush without hope.
-Peter’s message includes words like: “forgiveness of sins”; “receiving the gift of the Holy Spirit”[v38]; “the promise” for all, both near and far; “the Lord our God calls to Himself” and “Be saved” [v40]
+Peter’s message includes words like: “forgiveness of sins”; “receiving the gift of the Holy Spirit”[v38]; “the promise” for all both near and far; “the Lord our God calls us to Himself”; and, “Be saved”. [v40]

 CLICK to return to today’s “Daily Breadcrumbs”